Wondering how to say I love you in Spanish and other romantic phrases? In this post we will cover all of that.

 - A friend: “¡Me voy a Europa de viaje!”
 (I am going to Europe on a trip!)

 - Me: ¡Wow! ¡Que padre!
 Or ¡Súper! ¡Qué increíble!

 How to say I love you in Spanis: final thoughts

 By now you are already convinced that the Spanish language has a lot to give and that there are different ways to express feelings, not only of love, but of like, want, desire, friendship, and even those that are not that positive or nice.

 I hope you have also learned a lot and that with your new language skills and your stock of romantic phrases you gather the courage to go and get to find yourself a Spanish-speaking romantic partner or a new Spanish-speaking friend!
 If that is what you want of course.

 Lastly!
 Don’t forget to analyze the context you are in, think of who is listening to you, and practice your pronunciation!

 About the Author: Bianca Muñoz

 Bianca is a Mexican, a traveler, an ally, a dreamer, a creative, 100% human and so much more.
 Bianca has +20 years of experience in personal travel throughout 3 continents, and many countries, cities, towns, and communities.
 She also comes with +20 years of experience with customer service in the hospitality and tourism industries.
-A passionate advocate of her country (despite it all), an amateur writer & blogger, art lover, certified yoga teacher, entrepreneur, neophyte researcher, philosophy fan, and knowledge obsessed, she has one dream and mission in life:
+A passionate advocate of her country (despite it all), an amateur writer & blogger, an art lover, a certified yoga teacher, an entrepreneur, a neophyte researcher, a philosophy fan, and knowledge obsessed, she has one dream and mission in life:

 “To achieve, through her venture, for travel to be considered and used as a tool for a better education and human development in Mexico”